 February.
 Very cold (-0.2C CET).
 On the 1st, maxima beneath -5C were widespread in the Midlands; the maximum was as low as -6.7C at several places (e.g. Lincoln, Stone, Silsoe, Throwley).
 Generally it was a frosty month, with most of the heavy snow along the east coast.
 Many places had continuous frost from the 18-25th.
 Snow lay to a level 12" in the SE, with 12' drifts.
 There were devastating frosts in France that destroyed many old wine vines and olive trees.

 March.
 Dry and sunny with northerly and easterly winds.
 Cold in the east.
+A severe gale in Northern England on the night of the into the 2nd caused damage to housing, death and uprooted trees.

 May.
 The driest May for England and Wales on record.
 There was virtually no rain anywhere between the 10th and 28th,